mjuenema/python-eaton-scx00/README.md

 datetime.datetime(2038, 1, 19, 14, 14, 7)
 ```

-Tabular can be accessed through a special slicing notation.
+Tabular data can be accessed through a special slicing notation.

 ```python
 >>> client['DI-Name:1-8']